New Survey: Leveraging real-time data delivers higher revenue growth and increased developer productivity. Learn more.

 Temporal Clients embedded within your app (route handlers or serverless functions) can start, cancel, signal, and query individual workflow executions.
 Activities are distributed using task queues and executed on worker nodes organized in a cluster.

-A Temporal cluster is the Temporal Server paired with a persistence layer (i.e. the data access layer).
+A Temporal cluster is a Temporal Server paired with a persistence layer (i.e. the data access layer).
 The workflow data is stored in its respective backend depending on what you choose to configure Temporal with.
-Supported databases include PostgreSQL, MySQL, CockroachDB, and Cassandra.
+Supported databases include PostgreSQL, MySQL, and Cassandra.